Computer Science (CS) Courses

 CS 460 Software Engineering I (3) Emphasizes planning, analysis, and design phases of the Software Development Life Cycle with one model of the SDLC covered.
 Goal is to learn tools and techniques for sound requirement assessment and, working as a team, produce a verified design of a real software product.
 Pre: CS 321, One Writing Intensive Course.
 (Attributes: ALEX, GCC)

 CS 461 Software Engineering II (3) Emphasizes implementation, installation and maintenance phases of the SDLC covered in CS 460.
 Goals are to learn specific techniques and tools for product development testing, measurement and documentation.
 Team will complete product.
 Pre: C or better in CS 460.
-(Attributes: ALEX)
+(Attributes: ALEX, GCC)

 CS 470 Theory Of Computing (3) Study of various models of computation and their relation to formal languages: finite automata, push-down automata, Turing machines, regular, context-free, and recursively enumerable languages.
 Unsolvability, NP completeness.
 Pre: CS 321.

-CS 475 Data Visualization (3) This team-taught course provides an interdisciplinary framework for learning cutting-edge data visualization techniques.
-Students are taught hands-on skills for creating effective data visualization products and tools that can be applied to a broad range of scientific disciplines.
+CS 475 Data Visualization (3) This team-taught course provides an interdisciplinary framework for learning cutting-edge techniques in data visualization.
+Students from various disciplines will collaborate on projects that refine and visualize complex data for interactive, educational presentations.
+Students are taught hands-on-skills for creating effective data visualization products and tools that can be applied to a broad range of scientific disciplines, education, humanities, and the community.
+Pre: Junior or Senior standing.
+CS 150 or ART 112 are recommended prior to the course.
+(Same as ART 475) (Attributes: GCC)

 CS 480 Digital Image Processing (3) This course provides introduces digital image processing fundamentals and the software principles used in their implementation.
 Topics include intensity transformations, spatial filtering, compression, geometric transforms, registration, wavelets, segmentation, and edge detection.
 This course reinforces theory through a hands-on programming approach.
 Prerequisite: CS 321